GCuser99/tbFileSysTools/README.md

 **`FileAttribute.Volume` and `.Alias` are not provided.** `Volume` has no Win32 equivalent (use `Drive.VolumeName`). `Alias` is `FILE\_ATTRIBUTE\_REPARSE\_POINT` under a misleading name — and collides with VBA's `vbAlias` (64 vs 1024).
 Use `ReparsePoint`.

+**`Path normalization.`** FSO will keep backslashes meant to be forward slashes in returns from lexical routines such as GetParentName - tBFileSysTools normalizes.

 ---

 ## Beyond FSO...